adntgv/sell-your-own-x/community/TUTORIAL_TEMPLATE.md

 [Explain the marketing challenge this tutorial addresses]

 ### Why It Matters
-[Business impact and importance for technical founders]
+[Business impact and importance for technical founders.
+Consider linking to broader marketing theory or psychological principles if relevant.]

 ### Common Mistakes
 [What people typically do wrong without proper implementation]